mirzanikhath/90DaysOfDevOps/2025/shell_scripting/solutions/task1.md

         echo " failed to reset the password for the user '$username'."

      fi
 else
-   echo " user '$username' does not exists." exit 1
+   echo " user '$username' does not exists." exit 1 fi

-fi
+The above shell script first check whether the user is present and resets the password and confirms it after confirmation it resets the password accordingly .
+Then at last it prints the username and latest password changed .